 It’s thought to be related to the adjuvants used to make the vaccines trigger more immune reaction in the animal, but that’s besides the point.

 How many unnecessary rabies and feline leukemia vaccinations are given to the average cat?

 For rabies, in indoor cats, it’s every one.
 Where are these guys going to get a rabid bite from?

-For the outdoor hunters, it is every rabies vaccination after the initial one, if that initial one is given at or over 4 months of age.
-“Once and done” is the rule here, the odds being extremely high that lifetime immunity results from the early vaccination.
+For the outdoor hunters, it is every rabies vaccination after the initial two, if that initial couple are given at or over 4 months of age.
+“Once (twice with rabies, as it’s a killed virus vaccine) and done” is the rule here, the odds being extremely high that lifetime immunity results from the early vaccination.

 For feline leukemia, every single vaccine is unnecessary.
 Why?
 FeLV is a chronic disease, and vaccines by definition don’t prevent chronic disease.
 And FeLV is very much an opportunist virus, attacking and setting up housekeeping in only 10% of those exposed.

 But likely none of this is considered by those who would vaccinate every cat with everything available at regular intervals throughout life, right?

 Ouch.
 Bad medicine.

 Fast Food Surgeon’s Motto: To Cut is to Cure!